Royal-lobster/Student-Records-Web3/README.md

 # To deploy the smart contract on the local blockchain
 npx hardhat run scripts/deploy.ts

+# To deploy the smart contract on the mumbai testnet
+npx hardhat run scripts/deploy.ts --network mumbai
 ```

 Things you can run in frontend folder: